Joseph94m/PageRank/README.md

 o user_id: a large number uniquely identifying the user who performed the revision, or her IP address as above if anonymous.

-• CATEGORY: list of categories this page is assigned to.
+&nbsp; &nbsp; • CATEGORY: list of categories this page is assigned to.

 • IMAGE: list of images in the page, each listed as many times as it occurs.